falconsmilie/phospy/docs/reference_bundles.md

 ## Kinase Library-Style Matrix Resources

 PhosPy also has schema and loader support for local Kinase Library-style motif matrix resources.
-This is reference-resource support only: these matrices are not wired into `KinaseWorkflow`, and existing kinase scoring output is unchanged.
+These resources can be used by opt-in `KinaseWorkflow` scoring modes through `KinaseWorkflowRequest.kinase_library_resource`:

+- `KinaseScoringConfig(scoring_mode="kinase_library_motif")`
+- `KinaseScoringConfig(scoring_mode="combined_profile_motif")`

+This is support for caller-supplied local resources with explicit provenance.
+PhosPy does not bundle official Kinase Library data and does not claim official Kinase Library parity.

 Use `KinaseLibraryResourceLoader` for local files: